-- 5.11.1 A student submits as their own, work which has been produced in whole or part by another person on their behalf e.g. the use of a ghost writing service. - 5.11.2 A student seeks to make financial gain or other material gain by using work, which they have written or produced, available to another student. - 5.12 Dishonest Practice.
+- 5.11.1 A student submits as their own, work which has been produced in whole or part by another person or artificial intelligence software on their behalf e.g. the use of a ghost writing service or Chat GPT (or similar software). - 5.11.2 A student seeks to make financial gain or other material gain by using work, which they have written or produced, available to another student.

+5.12 Dishonest Practice.